 No, not at all.
 Body fat percentage isn’t an indicator of your amount of lean body mass.
 The amount of muscle your body has is going to make a significant difference in your overall look.
 What is the right look?
 This is up to personal preference and program design.
 This post isn’t about judgment, but more so a definition of the difference between the two.

 Take these two males in the picture below.
 Both are roughly at 10% body fat.
-As you can see, there is a noticeable difference in their looks and muscle composition.
+As you can see, there is a noticeable difference in their look and muscle composition.
 Again, this isn’t about judging, but simply stating a noticeable physical difference.
-The man on the left has a legitimate 15 more pounds of muscle than the guy on the right.
+The guy on the left has a legitimate 15 more pounds of muscle than the guy on the right.

 The same is true for these females below.
-The first is a fitness competitor and the later is a fashion model.
-You may or may not like one or the others appearance, but that isn’t the point of the comparison.
-The point is both are roughly 15% body with varying levels of water depletion.
+The one on the left is a fitness competitor and the one on the right is a fashion model.
+You may or may not like one or the other’s appearance, but that isn’t the point of the comparison.
+The point is that both have roughly 15% body fat with varying levels of water depletion.
 As you can see, there is quite a stark difference between the two.

 There are also other variables and factors to take into consideration when looking at body composition.
 One of the main factors is carbohydrate and water manipulation.
 I discuss in detail how to manipulate both in the Water Manual.
 Water manipulation or advanced super-compensation techniques can have dramatic differences on your appearance.
 The 15% woman on the left is likely utilizing those techniques.
 It is often done by bodybuilders and figure competitors.

 As you can see body fat percentages range and methods for measurement vary.
 You can also see training will greatly affect what you look like at various body fat percentages.
 Any questions?
-If you want to know what I think your body fat percentage is, you can join in on the forum discussion in the private forums.
+If you want to know what I think your body fat percentage is, contact me to become a client.

 Leigh, as usual, great post.
 I do like the post format vs. the video format.